What is imatinib?

 - Patients with severe hepatic impairment tend to have higher exposure to both imatinib and its metabolite than patients with normal hepatic function.

-- At steady state, the mean Cmax (maximum concentration in plasma)/dose and AUC (area under curve)/dose for imatinib increased by about 63% and 45%, respectively, in patients with severe hepatic impairment compared to patients with normal hepatic function.
+- At steady state, the mean Cmax (maximum concentration in plasma)/dose and AUC (area under the curve)/dose for imatinib increased by about 63% and 45%, respectively, in patients with severe hepatic impairment compared to patients with normal hepatic function.

 - Dose reductions are necessary for patients with moderate and severe renal impairment.